Blog

 Globe with paired data‑centres linked for four‑minute disaster recovery.

-Architecting Minutes-Level RTO With Melbicom Servers
+Architecting Minutes-Level RTO with Melbicom Servers

 • Node A and Node B are located hundreds of kilometres apart, serving as production and standby, respectively, and replicating data changes continually.